-Term Event Date Comments Spring 2012 Add/Drop Period - 50% Refund ALL CLASSES (Chicago Campus) Tuesday, January 10, 2012 - Monday, January 16, 2012 Registration changes must be completed via WebAdvisor by 11:59 PM CST on Monday, January 16, 2012.
-Classes dropped after this date will receive a "W" grade.
-Spring 2012 Martin Luther King Jr. Holiday Monday, January 16, 2012 Chicago Campus Holiday Spring 2012 Graduation Applications due for Summer 2012 Graduates (Chicago Campus) Friday, February 3, 2012 Graduation applications are due for students who will complete degree requirements by the end of the Summer 2012 term.
-Applications received after this date are subject to a late fee.
-Students who wish to participate in the 2012 annual commencement ceremony must complete all degree requirements no later than the last day of the Summer 2012 term.
-Students enrolled in dissertation must have their bound dissertation submitted to the PsyD department, no later than July 1, 2012.
-Students enrolled in internship must complete their internship requirements no later than August 31, 2012.
-Spring 2012 Presidents Day Monday, February 20, 2012 Chicago/Vancouver Holiday

-Term Event Date Comments Spring 2012 Deadline to drop a course with a "W" grade (Chicago Campus) Sunday, February 26, 2012 Requests to drop a course must be submitted to your Advisor or Program Chair via your Adler email account no later than 11:59 PM CST on February 26, 2012.
+Spring 2013 Graduation Applications due for Summer 2013 Graduates (Chicago Campus) Friday, February 8, 2013 Applications are due for students who will complete degree requirements during the Summer 2013 term.
+Students who wish to participate in the 2013 annual commencement ceremony must complete all degree requirements no later than the last day of the Summer 2013 term, August 13, 2013.
+Psy.D. students must have their final dissertation submitted to the Psy.D. department and internship requirements completed no later than August 31, 2013.
+Psy.D. students who will complete dissertation and/or internship requirements after the term ends on August 13, 2013, but on or before August 31, 2013 should submit their application by this date.
+Applications submitted after this date must be accompanied with the \$50.00 late fee.
+Spring 2013 Family Day Monday, February 18, 2013 Chicago/Vancouver Holiday Spring 2013 Deadline to drop a course with a "W" grade (Chicago Campus) Sunday, March 3, 2013 Requests to drop a course must be submitted to your Advisor or Program Chair via your Adler email account no later than 11:59 PM CST on February 26, 2013.
 Students cannot drop a course or exam with a "W" grade if the course has already ended or if the exam submission date has passed.
-Spring 2012 Summer 2012 Registration Monday, February 27, 2012 - Friday, March 9, 2012 In order to avoid being assessed a late registration fee, students must be registered for at least one course no later than 11:59 PM CST on Friday, March 9, 2012.
-Spring 2012 Summer 2012 Late Registration (Chicago Campus) Saturday, March 10, 2012 Students registering for the first time as of 12:00 AM on Saturday, March 10, 2012 will be assessed the late registration fee.
-Spring 2012 Good Friday Friday, April 6, 2012 Chicago/Vancouver Holiday Spring 2012 Easter Monday Monday, April 9, 2012 Vancouver Campus Holiday Spring 2012 Spring Semester Ends (Chicago Campus) Monday, April 16, 2012 Chicago Campus Spring 2012 Spring Semester Ends (Vancouver Campus) Monday, April 16, 2012 Vancouver Campus
+Spring 2013 Summer 2013 Registration Monday, March 4, 2013 - Friday, March 15, 2013 In order to avoid being assessed a late registration fee, students must be registered for at least one course no later than 11:59 PM CST on Friday, March 15, 2013.
+Spring 2013 Summer 2013 Late Registration (Chicago Campus) Saturday, March 16, 2013 Students registering for the first time as of 12:00 AM on Saturday, March 16, 2013 will be assessed the late registration fee.
+Spring 2013 Good Friday Friday, March 29, 2013 Chicago/Vancouver Holiday Spring 2013 Easter Monday Monday, April 1, 2013 Vancouver Campus Holiday Spring 2013 Spring Semester Ends (Vancouver Campus) Tuesday, April 16, 2013 Vancouver Campus Spring 2013 Spring Semester Ends (Chicago Campus) Monday, April 22, 2013 Chicago Campus Summer 2013 Summer Semester Begins (Vancouver Campus) Wednesday, May 1, 2013 Vancouver Campus